 Our site uses the mapping service Google Maps via an API provided by Google.
 To use the features of Google Maps, it is necessary to save your IP address.
 This information is usually transmitted to and stored by Google on servers in the United States.
 The provider of this page has no influence on this data transfer.

-We only use Google Maps on our site to illustrate the location of portrayed tech teams and organizations.
+We only use Google Maps on our site to illustrate the location of portrayed teams and organizations.

-The use of Google Maps is for the sake of an appealing presentation of our online offers and enabling users to discover tech teams and organizations.
+The use of Google Maps is for the sake of an appealing presentation of our online offers and enabling users to discover teams and organizations.
 This constitutes a legitimate interest under Art.
 (6)(1)(f) GDPR.

 Our website uses plugins from YouTube.
 If you visit any of our YouTube plug-in-enabled sites, you will be connected to the servers of YouTube.
 The YouTube server will know which of our pages you visited.